muratk5n/thirdwave/en/README.md

-destroyed itself (again), and here they are, the elder scientist are sitting in a New World conference, watching two young American scientists all wired, flailing away talking energetically about some crazy bizarre theory hopped up on their Coca-Cola - Europeans must have thought, well, maybe this crazy shit is the new way, we destroyed ourselves with our science and tech.
+destroyed itself (again), and here they are, the elder scientist are sitting in a New World conference, watching two young American scientists all wired, flailing away talking energetically about some crazy bizarre theory Europeans must have thought, well, maybe this crazy shit is the new way, we destroyed ourselves with our science and tech.
 Who knows?
 Maybe we should pass the torch..

 ---